Amazing day trips from Malaga

 This post may contain affiliate links.
 I will receive a small commission if you use these links.

-There’s so much to see and do in Malaga.
-I would definitely recommend spending at least 2-3 days exploring the city.
+Malaga is a fantastic place to visit for a city break, with so much to see and do, therefore, I would definitely recommend spending at least 2-3 days exploring the city.
 I’ve also written a complete guide to visiting Malaga.
 It includes the best things to see and do, as well as how to get there and the best time to visit Malaga.
 Make sure you check it out!

 Table of Contents